alexjmu/svelte-and-sorcery/README.md

 # Svelte and Sorcery

-A text-based walking simulator.
+A small text-based walking simulator.
 An experiment to build something fun with:

 - Svelte instead of React
 - JavaScript instead of TypeScript